Gang des postiches: Aftermath

-On 31 Januari 1986, Serge Hernout, nicknamed Nounours, who was a suspected getaway driver for the gang, was arrested in his home at Bagnolet.
+On 31 January 1986, Serge Hernout, nicknamed Nounours, who was a suspected getaway driver for the gang, was arrested in his home at Bagnolet.

 On 5 August 1986 Bellaïche and Geay were arrested in Italy.
 On 23 November 1986, Jean-Claude Myszka organised, together with François Besse (a notorious French jail breaker) the escape from prison of André Bellaïche and his cell mate Gian Luigi Esposito (with a stolen Red Cross helicopter).
 They returned to France in a stolen car.

 Jean-Claude Myszka, André Bellaïche, and Patrick Geay were arrested together with Gian Luigi Esposito in December 1986, in a villa in Yerres after almost a year on the run.
 A large part of the last five robberies (consisting of cash, gold, jewels and precious stones) was recovered.